sgametrio/multi-laradock/README.md

 ### Why?

 I develop Laravel applications using NGINX and MySQL mostly.
 I needed a fast and reliable way to add a new project into my existing development setup.

+## TODO
+* Do not use plain shell command for mysql and docker-compose.
+Migrate to their respective libs for Node.
+* Check if containers are running after upping them or if they exited.